 - Author of a chapter in an academic book: “A Multiplicity of Folds of an Unconscious ‘Crystal’ Monad: James, Benjamin, and Blanchot”.
 Supplemental online chapter S 68–77.
 Henry James’s Europe: Heritage and Transfer.
 Dennis Tredy, Annick Duperray and Adrian Harding, eds.
 Cambridge: Open Book Publishers, 2011.
 294 + S 92pp.
 ISBN 978–906924–36–2.
 This chapter outlines a constellation, a monad combining and so linking the aesthetic capacities, propensities and achievements of the cultural work and conceptual personae of Henry James, of Walter Benjamin, and of Maurice Blanchot.

-Author of a feature essay in a literary-cultural journal: “Nejsvětější svátosti v americké próze Nad Thomasem Pynchonem” / “Among the Holy of Holies of Prose Fiction in U.S. English; or, on Thomas Ruggles Pynchon” A2, Thomas Pynchon & Literární Paranoia, 7.21, 12.10.2011, 22-23.
+- Author of a feature essay in a literary-cultural journal: “Nejsvětější svátosti v americké próze Nad Thomasem Pynchonem” / “Among the Holy of Holies of Prose Fiction in U.S. English; or, on Thomas Ruggles Pynchon” A2, Thomas Pynchon & Literární Paranoia, 7.21, 12.10.2011, 22–23.
 Z anglického original přeložila Anna Vondřichová.
-English original at http://www.advojka.cz/archiv/2011/21/amongthe-holy-of-holies-of prose-fiction-in-u-s-english-or-on-t This article illuminates some distinguishing characteristics of Thomas Pynchon’s narrative work in order to show that it is the special aesthetic space that he creates that from one critical angle of vision truly matters in his aesthetic universe.
+English original URL: https://www.advojka.cz/archiv/2011/21/among-the-holy-of-holies-of-prose-fiction-in-u-s-english-or-on-t This article illuminates some distinguishing characteristics of Thomas Pynchon’s narrative work in order to show that it is the special aesthetic space that he creates that from one critical angle of vision truly matters in his aesthetic universe.

 - Introduction, Aftermath, 1970-2000, the sections on Thomas Pynchon, Norman Mailer, Kurt Vonnegut, David Foster Wallace, and Lydia Davis, part of the section on Ralph Ellison.
 In: Lectures on American Literature, Third Edition.
 Editor: Justin Quinn.
 Prague: Univerzita Karlova v Praze, 2011.
 Pp. 277–80, miscellaneous from pp. 257–58 and 298–305.
 An introduction on post 1970 United States literary and cultural history written for a coursebook.